SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

 db_cluster=<Your_Redis_cluster_Name> component="database" and db_system="redis"
 ```

-## Installing Redis Alerts
+## Installing Redis Monitors/Alerts

 This section has instructions for installing the Sumo App and Alerts for Redis ULM, as well as descriptions and examples for each of the dashboards.
 These instructions assume you have already set up collection as described in the **Collecting Logs and Metrics for Redis App** section.

-#### Pre-Packaged Alerts

-Sumo Logic has provided out of the box alerting capabilities available via[ Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you quickly determine if the Redis database cluster is available and performing as expected.
+Sumo Logic has provided out of the box alerting capabilities available via [Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you quickly determine if the Redis database cluster is available and performing as expected.
 These monitors fire alerts (notifications) on top of preset thresholds on metrics data using industry best practices and recommendations.

 For details on the individual monitors, please see [Alerts](#Redis-Alerts).

-## Installing Monitors

 * To install these alerts, you need to have the Manage Monitors role capability.
 * Alerts can be installed by either importing them via a JSON or via a Terraform script.